-All grants must meet the Foundation’s principal objectives of providing support for people with learning disabilities.
+All grants must meet our principal objective of providing support for people with learning disabilities.

-To achieve this, the policy is to make grants to UK registered or exempt charities which provide services principally to adults with mild to moderate learning disabilities.
-Projects or services of an innovative nature will be of particular interest to the Trustees.
+To achieve this, grants are awarded to UK registered or exempt charities that provide services principally to people with mild to moderate needs.

-Support is also given to individuals especially where related donations are received accompanied by a letter of wishes.
+We can also provide support to individuals especially where gifts or legacies have been received accompanied by a “letter of wishes”

-The Trustees wish to ensure the most effective use of their limited funds.
-With this in mind the main annual support will be made to 6 to 10 specified charities with an annual turnover of between £1m and £20m.
-Annual grants will be made of up to £25k and can be made for up to 3 successive years.
-These limitations may be altered at the Trustees’ discretion.
+We aim to ensure the most effective use of our funds.
+With this in mind the main support will be directed towards 6 to 10 charities with an annual turnover of between £1m and £20m.
+Annual grants of up to £25k are made and can be awarded for up to 3 years.
+These limitations may be altered at the discretion of the trustees.

 The current programme runs from 2016-17 to 2018-19 and is fully committed.
 The next programme will be announced during 2018 and details will be contained on this website.